skip to content

 If Minister Li is in the center, he can rotate with this attack for up to around 2 seconds before using it.
 If he is in a corner, he will always Cleave towards the center.

 In later phases, if Cleave does not line up with a Spread, simply move behind the boss to avoid the knockback.
-Otherwise, Stability will be needed for players targeted with a Spread or other mechanics.
+Otherwise, will be needed for players targeted with a Spread or other mechanics.

 Having skills like "Stand Your Ground!" or Mantra of Concentration on demand for each subgroup is almost mandatory in the later phases.
-Heal Firebrands have enough boon duration to take Mantra of Liberation and still provide permanent Quickness with Stalwart Speed.
+Heal Firebrands have enough boon duration to take Mantra of Liberation and still provide permanent with Stalwart Speed.
 DPS Firebrands should also take Mantra of Liberation.

 Numbers